-Instant messaging apps have become an integral part of our daily communication.
-With so many options to choose from, it can be tough to decide which platform works best for your needs.
-Two of the most popular messaging apps right now are Discord and WhatsApp.
+Instant messaging apps have become a core part of daily communication.
+Two of the most popular options right now are Discord and WhatsApp, but they serve very different purposes.

-In this comprehensive comparison guide, we’ll explore the key differences between Discord and WhatsApp to help you determine which platform is better suited for you.
+In this guide, we’ll explore the key differences to help you determine which platform fits your needs.

 Before we dive into the details, let’s briefly look at what each app is all about: